OSGeo/OSGeoLive-doc/doc/quickstart/qgis_quickstart.rst

    * From the PERMANENT mapset select the `roadsmajor` map with a double click.

 #.
-Change the layer order if neccessary (roadsmajor, geology, elevation).
+Change the layer order if necessary (roadsmajor, geology, elevation).

 The plugin also gives you access to many of the powerful GRASS analysis modules and visualization tools: